|

 1964-1975:

-Philippe, Mathieu Franchini's son,
+Philippe, Mathieu Franchini's son, who had run the

-left Vietnam like his father before
+hotel until 1964, left Vietnam like his father

-him.
+before him.
 Then came the time when "Newsmen

-covering the Vietnam War measured
+covering the Vietnam War measured the ups and

-by the fortunes of the hotel, "according
+downs of its course by the fortunes of the hotel,

-to Martin Meade, Joseph Fitchett
+"according to Martin Meade, Joseph Fitchett

-and Anthony Lawrence in their book
+and Anthony Lawrence in their book "Great

-Or as William Tuohy, Newsweek magazine's
+oriented Hotels".
+Or as William Tuohy,

-Saigon bureau chief, wrote in his
+Newsweek magazine's Saigon bureau chief, wrote in

-book "Dangerous Company":
+his book "Dangerous Company":

-"After writing our stories,
+"After writing our stories, we would gather

-Hotel for dinner and drinks.
-Many
+around the Continental Hotel for dinner and

-drinks.". |
+drinks.
+Many drinks.". |

 |